Trainline homepage

 • The Lowlander route takes you to Glasgow and Edinburgh.
 The train splits in the early hours of the morning, taking passengers to Edinburgh Waverly or Glasgow Central.

 There are several seating options available on the Caledonian Sleeper, from Double Rooms to Comfort Seating.
-Learn more and book Caledonian Sleeper or Caledonian Sleeper First Class tickets.
+Learn more about Caledonian Sleeper or Caledonian Sleeper First Class tickets.

 Image: "66743 Tay Bridge" by Derek Hoskins is licensed under CC BY-ND 2.0